oanaOM/mtm-prototype/README.md

 - [Sass-loader package](https://www.npmjs.com/package/sass-loader): used to load Sass and compile in CSS.
 - [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API): used to create the drag and drop effect.

-### Vue Components

-- App: parent container
-- Toolbar: shows persons's details
-- Persona: displays the profile of the persona
-- Board: lists all the fields that compose the profile
-- Field: displays a single field on profile
-- Elements: displayes a list of all fields

 ## Project setup